kubevela/kubevela/docs/en/introduction.md

 Though the biggest difference lies in **flexibility**.

-KubeVela is a Kubernetes add-on that enabling you to serve end users with programmable building blocks which are fully flexible and coded by yourself.
+KubeVela enables you to serve end users with programmable building blocks which are fully flexible and coded by yourself.
 Comparing to this mechanism, traditional PaaS systems are highly restricted, i.e. they have to enforce constraints in the type of supported applications and capabilities, and as application needs grows, you always outgrow the capabilities of the PaaS system - this will never happen in KubeVela platform.

 So think of KubeVela as a Heroku that is fully extensible to serve your needs as you grow.